mike-thompson-day8/cljsbuild-none-test-seed/README.md

 You might initially see a bunch of dependencies being downloaded, and that could take a minute the first time.
 Wait till you see `Compiling ClojureScript.`

 Then, load `test.html` into a browser.
 Bingo!
-You should see the output from [cemerick/clojurescript.test].
+You should see the output from the [cemerick/clojurescript.test] runner.

 Phantomjs
 --------------------